The Musculoskeletal (MSK) Helpline is a phone service for people experiencing symptoms of MSK disorders - such as back pain or sports injuries.

 Find self-management advice

-Referral to a healthcare professional?
+Referral to a physiotherapist or podiatrist?

 Waiting times for appointments vary, but if you've not heard after 10 weeks contact your local service: